orientechnologies/orientdb-docs/Auditing.md

 ## Customize the message

 Messages can be customized, adding a placeholder for variables resolved at run-time.
-Below is the list of suppoted variables:
+Below is a list of supported variables:

 - `${command}`, is the executed command as text
 - `${field.<field-name>}`, to use the field value.
 Example: `${field.surname}` to get the field "surname" from the current record